arthurmauvezin/devops-lab/answers.md

 ## 2.8
+question:
-question: We first use the command "docker run -it raphlopes/devops-lab /bin/bash" to enter interactive mode, and then the given command "cat /etc/*release"
+We first use the following command to enter interactive mode : docker run -it julienarzel/devops-lab /bin/bash
+And then the given command : cat /etc/*release

 output: